ASSISTANT PROJCT MANAGER (DANCE) / SENIOR PROJECT OFFICER (DANCE)

 TERMS OF APPOINTMENT

-To apply, please submit a completed Application Form (click here) together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu).
-Please quote reference code 'PH(CD&O)' in the Application Form.
-Applications are now open until the post is filled.
+To apply, please submit a completed Application Form (click here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 21 September 2025.
+Please quote reference code 'PjM' in the Application Form.

 Full-time